-A $474K grant will provide the city with data and analytic assistance to address racial and ethnic disparities in the criminal legal system.
+A $474K grant will provide the city with data and analytic assistance to reduce over-incarceration and address racial and ethnic disparities in the criminal legal system.

 To address racial and ethnic disparities in its local criminal legal systems, New Orleans is creating a blueprint for reform using data-driven analysis and community engagement.

 The grant is a part of the Safety and Justice Challenge, a $300 million national initiative to reduce over-incarceration and address racial and ethnic disparities in the local criminal legal system.
-SJC chose New Orleans along with Cook County, Illinois, Philadelphia and Pima County, Arizona to take part in its Racial Equity Cohort.
+SJC chose New Orleans along with Cook County, Ill., Philadelphia, Pa. and Pima County, Ariz., to take part in its Racial Equity Cohort.

 Siloed criminal justice data have made it difficult for officials to analyze the information across agencies, especially in a timely manner.
 But this funding and support has changed that, allowing for more transparency and accessibility to this information.